 To treat one-sided neglect, try to have people approach you on your affected side.
 This will help train you to bring attention into your affected side.

 To treat field cuts, you may need to participate in visual therapy to retrain your brain how to see properly again.
-Eye exercises for stroke recovery and vision training can be very beneficial for treating impaired vision.

 14. Odd, Mixed Up Sensations (Sensory Issues)